Skip to page content

 • Uric acid is also used for the investigation/monitoring of pre-eclampsia and sometimes following chemotherapy or radiation treatment.

 • Elevated uric acids levels will be seen in renal failure.
 Raised levels are also seen with excessive use of alcohol, starvation, a high-protein diet and strenuous exercise.
-Elevated levels are also seen in the rare inherited disorder, Lesch-Nyhan syndrome,

 • Low uric acid levels may indicate severe liver disease, low protein diet, heavy metal poisoning, Wilson's disease or some type of cancer.

 • Many drugs can affect uric acid levels.
 For example, raised levels are caused by thiazide diuretics, theophylline and low dose aspirin; low levels are caused by high dose aspirin, corticosteroids and allopurinol.
-Rasburicase continues to breakdown uric acid in the blood sample in vitro and levels assayed may not represent the in vivo situation.

-Sample requirements
+Sample Requirements

-For adults, blood taken into a 5mL gold top gel tube ((or rust top for the Acute Unit)
+For adults, blood taken into a 5mL gold top gel tube (or rust top for the Acute Unit)

 5ml gold tube